 At the time of this post, it is March 2020 and many people are finding themselves at home with the kids.
 If you’re looking for some fun ideas for outdoor activities for kids at home, you’ve come to the right place.
-Here are some fun ideas for things to do with kids at home.
+Here are some fun things to do outside with kids at home.

 As an Amazon Associate and a participant in other affiliate programs, Passing Down the Love earns a small commission from qualifying purchases at no additional cost to you.
 See the full disclosure here.

 We actually did this the last time my Grands stayed with me.
 They enjoyed collecting pinecones from our yard and were thrilled to make something for the birds!

 Collect some pinecones and shake out the dirt and bugs.
 Use a piece of pipe cleaner to make a hanger on the pinecone.

 Put some peanut butter on a plate for the kids and let them use the back of a spoon to smear the peanut butter all over the pinecone.
 Roll it in birdseed.
 Then hang it up outside for the birds.

 This one has been hanging for a few days.
 It survived the rain and the birds have been eating on it…

 Use sidewalk chalk to make an obstacle course for jumping, running, riding bikes, or for hot wheels, toy trucks, or stuffed animal races.